 Open Minds programme

-Open Minds sees Primary students (grades 1 to 6) spending up to four days over the academic year in a variety of real-world settings.
+Open Minds sees Primary students (grades 1 to 6) spending up to three days over the academic year in a variety of real-world settings.
 Investigation topics are linked to both our curriculum and the PYP units of inquiry.
 First-hand experience with artefacts, field experts, and opportunities to go behind the scenes create unique moments of extremely powerful hands-on, minds-on learning.

 1.7 LANGUAGE ACQUISITION PROGRAMME